-\!ominal lubricating oil capacity (including oil pan and filter) is 27 gallons (102.1 litres).
+Nominal lubricating oil capacity (including oil pan and filter) is 27 gallons (102 litres).

 Cooling System: Cooling system was drained prior to shipment.
 Fill cooling system before starting.
-Nominal capacity is 42.5-gallons (161 litres).
+Nominal capacity is 44 gallons (167 litres).
 For units using either a radiator or heat exchanger (city water cooled), fill the system with clean soft water.
 Use a good rust and scale inhibitor additive.
-If a possibility exists of a radiator cooled set being exposed to freezing temperatures, use anti-freeze with an ethylene glycol base.
-During initial engine run, check the coolant level several times and run, check the coolant level several times and replenish if necessary to compensate for air pockets which may have formed during filling.
+If a possibility exists of a radiator cooled set being exposed to freezing temperatures use anti-freeze with an ethylene glycol base.
+During initial engine run, check the coolant level several times and replenish if necessary to compensate for air pockets which may have formed during filling.
 Refer to Cummins engine manual for additional information.